Marriage certificate attestation

-Marriage certificates are tangible proof of a relationship between a man and a woman.
-The same is valid for marriages between people of any race or ethnicity: The same document is needed to authenticate the marriage, and it must be witnessed by a specific person.
+- Marriage certificates are tangible proof of a relationship between a man and a woman.
+The same is valid for marriages between people of any race or ethnicity: The same document is needed to authenticate the wedding, and must witness ita specific person must witness it.

-In the Emirates, the court of the emirate must be consulted when attesting to a marriage contract.
-A marriage contract in both Abu Dhabi and Dubai needs to be attested in accordance with the following mentioned procedures.
+- In the Emirates, the court of the emirate must be consulted when attesting to a marriage contract.
+A marriage contract in both Abu Dhabi and Dubai needs to be attested by the following mentioned procedures.

-It is important to note that when a resident of Dubai wants to document a marriage contract within the Emirates, notary service is provided by the Dubai Courts for the attestation of personal status, contract, and marital affairs, and the notaries are there to allow the spouses to acknowledge that the marriage is still going on.
+- It is important to note that when a resident of Dubai wants to document a marriage contract within the Emirates, a notary service is provided by the Dubai Courts for the attestation of personal status, assurance, and marital affairs, and the notaries are there to allow the spouses to acknowledge that the marriage is still going on.

 Al Balooshi Lawyers can facilitate this assignment with ease.

-What are the procedures of marriage certificate attestation in Dubai?
+What are the procedures for matrimony certificate attestation in Dubai?

 - Apply through the available channels and submit the application as well as the required documents

-- An application form must be signed before a notary public in order for it to be valid
+- An application form must be signed before a notary public for it to be valid..

 - A notary public must witness the signing of the transaction form

-- In order to continue the marriage, the judge must sign the notarized acknowledgment of continuation of the marriage, along with the signature of the judge
+- To continue the marriage, the judge must sign the notarized acknowledgment of continuation of the marriage, along with the signature of the judge

 - Pay the prescribed fees

-What are the conditions of marriage certificate attestation in Dubai?
+What are the conditions of wedding certificate attestation in Dubai?

 - In the presence of the husband and wife,